Today: 10:00 AM - 4:30 PM

 Q: Is there specified parking for volunteers?

-A: Parking for volunteers will be off on Brackenridge Ave, alongside fence area and/or staff parking lot.
-Volunteers will then walk to front entrance.
-Volunteers being dropped off for shifts, may be dropped off at the front “drop off area” on Humprey St.
+A: Parking for volunteers will be off on Brackenridge Ave, alongside the fence area and/or staff parking lot.
+Volunteers will also be dropped off in this area to proceed into the staff entrance.
+More details will be given during Orientation.

 Q: Does a Parent/Chaperone/Job Coach have to be present for volunteer shifts and/or orientation?